karunakarrao/DevOps/Terraform/Terraform Basics.md

 Q. How to manage any infrastructure?
 -------------------------------------------------------------------------
-A. Terraform plugins called **providers** let Terraform interact with cloud platforms and other services via their application programming interfaces (APIs).
+A. Terraform plugins called `providers` let Terraform interact with cloud platforms and other services via their application programming interfaces (APIs).
 HashiCorp and the Terraform community have written over 1,000 providers to manage resources on Amazon Web Services (AWS), Azure, Google Cloud Platform (GCP), Kubernetes, Helm, GitHub, Splunk, and DataDog, just to name a few.

             Providers: Providers are the plug-ins that allow you to connect with different cloud providers like AWS, Azure, GCP, VM-Ware, Physical machine and more.
             Resources: Resouces are the objects that are created on the cloud like ec2, vpc, s2  and more.

+   Note: terraform downloads the plugins known as providers in `.terraform` folder in your local directory

 Q. How terraform track your infrastructure changes?
 -----------------------------------------------------------------------------------------
 A. Terraform keeps track of your real infrastructure in a state file know as `terraform.tfstate`, which acts as a source of truth for your environment.
 This file is only created in same directory where `terrafrom apply` executed successful.
-Terraform uses this state file to determine the changes to make to your infrastructure so that it will match your configuration. `terraform.tfstate` file is the obsalute copy of your environment. so don't edit or modify this file. if any resources missing during the apply phase this will create the missing resouces as per the .tfstate file defintion. so explicit editing of this file will delete resouces created.
+Terraform uses this state file to determine the changes to make to your infrastructure so that it will match your configuration. `terraform.tfstate` file is the obsalute copy of your environment. so don't edit or modify this file. if any resources missing during the apply phase this will create the missing resouces as per the `.tfstate` file defintion. so explicit editing of this file will delete resouces created.

 Q. Terraform commands ?
 ------------------------------------------------------------------------------------------